fauna-labs/awesome-fauna/README.md

 * [vue-apollo-fauna-tutorial](https://github.com/tylermercer/vue-apollo-fauna-tutorial) - A tutorial on using Vue, FaunaDB, and Apollo to create a simple notes app in TypeScript
 * [vuejs-faunadb-boilerplate](https://github.com/parag1997/vuejs-faunadb-boilerplate) - A skeleton application to get started with VueJS, FaunaDB, TailwindCSS and Vuesax and Vee Validate.
 * [gridsome-fauna-auth-boilerplate](https://github.com/parag1997/gridsome-fauna-auth-boilerplate) - A nicely designed skeleton app with authentication to get started with VueJS, FaunaDB and Gridsome
+* [Gridsome-FaunaDB-Todo](https://github.com/Vinayak-k160/Gridsome-FaunaDB-Todo) - A Todo application built with VueJS, Gridsome and FaunaDB

 ### Svelte
 * [covid-19-vs-markets](https://github.com/Prubby/covid-19-vs-markets) - Educational web application which tracks the effects of COVID-19 on indexes such as stocks and currencies ([live app](https://covid-19-vs-market.now.sh/))